-Many companies and organizations are dedicating themselves to being diverse and inclusive employers, and to providing resources to support Indigenous people who face barriers to employment.
-The following resources can guide career development professionals in supporting Indigenous students and jobseekers in finding meaningful employment and advancing their careers.
+Many companies and organizations are dedicating themselves to being diverse and inclusive employers, and to providing resources to support Indigenous Peoples who face barriers to employment.
+The following resources are centred within the community both internal and external to the university.

 Education and Financial Assistance